eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantFactory/domainParticipantFactory.rst

 ========================

 The sole purpose of this class is to allow the creation and destruction of DomainParticipant objects.
-DomainParticipantFactory itself has no factory, it is a pre-existing singleton object that can be accessed through the :func:`get_instance()` static method on the DomainParticipantFactory class.
+DomainParticipantFactory itself has no factory, it is a singleton object that can be accessed through the :func:`get_instance()` static method on the DomainParticipantFactory class.

 The behavior of the DomainParticipantFactory can be modified with the QoS values